thiagolcmelo/msc/readme.md

 ## References

+- M.  H.  DEGANI  and  M.  Z.  MAIALLE.Numerical  calculations  of  quantumstates in semiconductor nanostructures.Journal  of  Computational  and  TheoreticalNanoscience, 7:454–473, 2010.
+- M.  H.  DEGANI,  M.  Z.  MAIALLE,  and  FARINAS  P.  F.  STUDART  N.   Infraredphotocurrent  with  one-  and  two-photon  absorptions  in  a  double-barrier  quantumwell system.J.
+Appl.
+Phys., 110, 2011.
 - Chuang, S. L. (1995).
 Physics of optoelectronic devices.
 New York: Wiley.
 Appendix K: tables K.2 and K.3
 - Mitin, V. V, V. A Kochelap, and Michael A Stroscio.
 Quantum Heterostructures : Microelectronics and Optoelectronics.
 Cambridge: Cambridge University Press, 1999.